infracsademos/terraform/monitoring/README.md

 ## Configure Prometheus to scrape metrics from the sample application

-1. Create a Prometheus Config file to scrape the metrics from the sample application
+1. Create a Prometheus Config file to scrape the metrics from the sample application [Prometheus Config](prometheus-config)
    ```yaml
    global:
      scrape_interval: 15s